-Mapping, acreage/vegetative cover determination or other site evaluations through photogrammetry, Geographical Information Systems (GIS), and/or surveyed location. ~Authorized by the Board on February 7, 2007 for guidance purposes only~
+Mapping, acreage/vegetative cover determination or other site evaluations through photogrammetry, Geographical Information Systems (GIS), and/or surveyed location.

 - Mitigating or recommending mitigation of impacts from previous or proposed land use activities by other environmental experts within their field of expertise. - Determinations of significance pursuant to the California Environmental Quality Act (CEQA).